The Members of Prime Focus Limited

 f) the directors had devised proper systems to ensure compliance with the provisions ofall applicable laws and that such systems were adequate and operating effectively.

-42. MANAGING DIRECTOR & CHIEF FINANCIAL OFFICER (CFO) CERTIFICATION
+43. WHOLE-TIME DIRECTOR & CHIEF FINANCIAL OFFICER CERTIFICATION

-In terms of Regulation 17(8) of SEBI (LOOR) Regulations 2015 the Company has obtainedcompliance certificate from Managing Director and CFO.
+In terms of Regulation 17(8) of SEBI Listing Regulations the Company has obtainedcompliance certificate from the Whole -Time Director and Chief Financial Officer.